hpssjellis/navigating-covid-tweet-unroll/README.md

 1. Whenever you can't social distance (2 m or 6 feet) either inside or outside please wear a mask or face covering.

-1. If you are ever in a room, store, business or vehicle with other people that are not family members, please wear a mask for the duration of the visit or trip.
+1. If you are ever in a room, store, business or vehicle with other people that you do not live with, please wear a mask for the duration of the visit or trip.

-1. If a family member has a fever or has tested positive for Covid-19 please wear a mask at home and follow the advise of your family doctor.
+1. If someone you live with has a fever or has tested positive for Covid-19 please wear a mask at home and follow the advise of your family doctor.

-1. Wash your homemade mask daily, best to have 2 or more masks.
+1. Wash and check your homemade mask daily, best to have 2 or more masks.